frida/frida-website/_docs/frida-trace.md

 },
 </code>

-The drawback is that, if there are multiple modules containing the same function name, it will be difficult to differentiate between traces.
+The drawback is that, if the same function name exists in multiple modules, it will be difficult to differentiate between function traces.
 The `--decorate` function instructs `frida-trace` to insert the module name in the default `onEnter` trace instruction: